- Home

 A modern, digital payroll system, on the other hand, can help overcome these experience barriers.
 For example, Ramco’s Self-Explaining Payslip is a smart, AI-based service that lets employees seek explanations of their compensation and payslip components through a chatbot.

 According to Gartner, in 2019, companies spent an average of $2,420 per person on efforts to enhance employee experience.
-But then, when it comes to Employee Engagement and Employee Experience, compensation and payroll are rarely talked about.
-It is time that we focus on the elements that make up for a significant portion of employee’s experience and also satisfaction at an organization.
+But then, when it comes to Employee Engagement and Employee Experience, compensation and payroll services are rarely talked about.
+It is time that we focus on the elements that make up a significant portion of employee experience and satisfaction at an organization.

 Smart applications such as Ramco’s Self-Explaining Payslip can help organizations elevate their Employee Experience and at the same time free up their payroll teams from answering redundant questions in order to enhance employees’ payroll experience.
 To put it shortly, here is a better ROI proposition!